arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 - **Direct USB-C connection**: For programming, power supply and serial communication with the computer
 - **Pin connection**: For integration into breadboards or custom PCBs
-- **Qwicc connection**: For rapid expansion with compatible sensors and modules
+- **Qwiic connection**: For rapid expansion with compatible sensors and modules

 - **Module mounting**: Using the board's castellated pins for direct soldering to PCBs

 ***<strong>Important note:</strong> The Nano R4 operates at +5 VDC natively.
 When connecting sensors or modules that operate at +3.3 VDC, make sure to verify voltage compatibility to avoid component damage.***